With its low start-up and running costs, street trading is a great way to start your own business.

 We also grant licences for special events that involve street trading.

-Licences to put tables and chairs on the street are dealt with by our Customer Service Team.
+Consent to put tables and chairs on the street is dealt with by our Customer Service Team.